Dovetail-Automata/docker-cross-builder/README.md

 `multiarch`) with needed host-architecture dependencies installed.
 It makes a few adjustments to links and package build tools, and installs the Emdebian `armhf` cross-compile tool chain.
-The commands above to cross-build Machinekit instruct the compilers, linkers and build tools to look for architecture-specific headers, libraries and build configuration under the foreign-arch system root.
+The commands above to cross-build packages instruct the compilers, linkers and build tools to look for architecture-specific headers, libraries and build configuration under the foreign-arch system root.